-By polynomial time we mean that there is a polynomial f(x) such that for any n the number of steps needed by the algorithm to factor n is less than $f(\log{10}(n))$.
+Regarding (2), there are algorithms for integer factorization.
+It is a major open problem to decide how fast integer factorization algorithms can be.
+We say that an algorithm to factor n is polynomial time if there is a polynomial f(x) such that for any n the number of steps needed by the algorithm to factor n is less than $f(\log{10}(n))$.
 Note that $\log{10}(n)$ is an approximation for the number of digits of the input n to the algorithm.